Improve the Play of the Old Game

 With value streams understood and Kanban systems in place, the organization is ready for a structural shift.
 Form Teams around value streams rather than functional specializations.

-This is the same principle described in Slicing the Organization: compartmentalize communication within boundaries, reduce intensity across boundaries.
+The value stream analysis from step 3.5 and the organizational principles from Slicing the Organization both inform where to draw team boundaries.
+Value streams show where handoffs create waste.
+Slicing the Organization shows how to minimize communication overhead.
+Consider both when deciding how to structure Teams.
 Teams that own a slice of customer value end-to-end outperform groups organized by functional layers.
 The handoffs that the value stream analysis exposed in step 3.5 are eliminated by design.

 This step is the most significant change in this chapter.
 It requires leadership support and willingness to reorganize existing reporting lines.
 The retrospectives, improvements, value stream analysis, and Kanban systems from the previous steps have built some of the organizational capability and trust needed for this transition.
 This does not mean resistance will be absent.
 Forming cross-functional teams from functional silos remains a significant change, even after months of gradual improvement.
 But the organization now has a track record of successful changes to draw confidence from.
 People know what needs to change.
 Now the structure follows.